cerner/spinnaker/DEV.md

 Probably want to give your Docker VM at least 8GB RAM.

 	cd experimental/docker-compose
+	# Assumes you are using Docker for Mac.
+	# If docker-machine, set DOCKER_IP appropriately (e.g. `docker-machine ip default`)
+	export DOCKER_IP=localhost
 	docker-compose up -d

 Now wait.
 A while.